tips and advice

 But don’t spend the next couple months dwelling on the person you just broke up with.
 Hang out with your friends.
 Join a new activity.
 Spend some time with a family member.
 Find a hobby.
 Your life is not over just because you broke up with someone (no matter how special that “someone” was).
 Live.

-Your ex-significant other will probably either 1) be okay with it, 2) plead with you to change your mind, 3) be sad, or 4) be angry.
-If he/she pleads with you to change your mind, but you really feel that a breakup is the best thing, don’t give in.
-In some cases, you can say “Maybe we can try again later on.”
+If your ex pleads with you to change your mind, but you really feel that a breakup is the best thing, don’t give in.
+In some cases, you can say, “Maybe we can try again later on" (only if you really mean it.
+You don't want to give false hope.)
 But in others (like if he/she was a “bad boyfriend/girlfriend”), it’s better not to leave that option open.

-Your ex may become really sad when you break up with him/her, crying or asking, “What did I do wrong?”
+Your ex may become really sad, crying or asking, “What did I do wrong?”
 Sometimes exes go to extreme lengths to try to reverse the breakup.
-Exes may threaten to hurt or kill themselves in order to win back your love.
-Don’t fall prey to their manipulation.
-Tell an adult that you trust and that you know will do something about the situation—your parents, your ex’s parents, or a guidance counselor at school.
-Yes, they might mean it.
-But if that’s the case, they need psychological help, not a significant other whose motive for staying with them is fear.
+If your ex threatens to hurt or kill themselves (or you, or anyone else), immediately tell an adult you trust—your parents, your ex’s parents, or a guidance counselor at school.
+Don't let your ex manipulate you into staying with them; a relationship based on fear is not healthy for either of you.

 And then there’s the other kind of breakup.
 The screaming, yelling, fighting one.
 The one where harsh words are exchanged and belongings are thrown violently across the room and both people go home feeling like trash.
 At least in this kind of breakup, both parties are usually honest with each other, and end up knowing exactly how the other one feels and why the breakup happened.
 If this is the case with your breakup, lie low for a couple days and give your ex some time to calm down.
 If they resort to non-harmful revenge (such as ostentatiously going out with someone new to make you jealous, or telling everyone who’ll listen that you’re a jerk and an idiot and a @#$% and a %$#@), ignore it and move on with your life.
 If they resort to harmful revenge (wrecking your belongings, becoming physically violent, going beyond a few hurtful comments and becoming an actual bully), tell a trusted adult.